Project Cost Management: The Ultimate Guide

 Why is project cost management important?

-• Set clear expectations with stakeholders.
+- Set clear expectations with stakeholders.

-• Control scope creep by establishing transparency with the customer.
+- Control scope creep by establishing transparency with the customer.

-• Monitor progress and promptly implement corrective actions.
+- Monitor progress and promptly implement corrective actions.

-• Maintain expected margins, increase ROI, and prevent financial losses on the project.
+- Maintain expected margins, increase ROI, and prevent financial losses on the project.

-• Generate data for future project benchmarking and long-term cost trend tracking.
+- Generate data for future project benchmarking and long-term cost trend tracking.

-The first step is to establish a budget, which provides a sense of the project’s financial boundaries.
+- The first step is to establish a budget, which provides a sense of the project’s financial boundaries.
 Once the high-level budget is determined, it is further divided into expenses for sub-tasks and smaller line items.

-The budget plays a critical role in making important decisions, such as choosing the right designer: one who can handle the entire project from start to finish, or someone who can assist with specific elements while working within a smaller budget.
+The budget plays a critical role in making important decisions, such as choosing the right designer: one who can handle the entire project from start to finish or someone who can assist with specific elements while working within a smaller budget.
+Additionally, the budget helps decide the number of rooms in the structure and the quality of materials to be used.

 Without a well-defined budget, answering these questions becomes challenging, and evaluating progress during the project becomes nearly impossible.

-TIP: Project monitoring and control techniques
+TIP: Project monitoring and control techniques.

-The 4 steps in project cost management
+The four steps in project cost management

 Let’s explore each step in detail: